MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-server.md

 Microsoft R Server is "R for the Enterprise" and solves the problem of deploying and consuming of R code.
 It offers big-data capable R distributions for servers, Hadoop clusters, and data warehouses.
 It supports a variety of big data statistics, predictive modeling and machine learning capabilities, and provides you with analytics that are fully compatible with the R language, the de facto standard for modern analytics users.

-Although generic R scripts tend to run faster on MRO via Intel MKL, the major benefit in terms of scale and performance comes from using ScaleR functions.
+Although generic R scripts tend to run faster on Microsoft R Open via Intel MKL, the major benefit in terms of scale and performance comes from using ScaleR functions.
 ScaleR is available in both R Client and R Server, but only R Server adds support for remote execution, remote compute contexts, data chunking, additional threads for multithreaded processing, parallel processing, and streaming.

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization who can then, in turn, consume the analytics.
 Microsoft R Server provides the operationalizing tools for doing just that; it is a full-featured web services software development kit for R that allows programmers to use in any language to integrate the R analysis output with a third party package.
 [Learn more about operationalizing](operationalize/about.md)